Disclosure: My visit to The Walt Disney Family Museum was hosted, but all thoughts and opinions are my own.

 Finding Disney: The Walt Disney Family Museum

-For the very first blog post in the series, I visited The Walt Disney Family Museum in San Francisco, CA for my birthday.
+For the very first blog post in the series, I visited The Walt Disney Family Museum in San Francisco, CA for my birthday with the help of SF Travel.
 Being the Disney history nerd that I am, I have always wanted to visit here.
 It is located in the Presidio, with a view of Alcatraz and the Golden Gate Bridge from the outside of the building.
 It was founded 10 years ago by Walt Disney’s daughter, Diane Disney Miller.
 The museum doesn’t solely focus on Walt’s hits, but rather is an extensive history of Walt from when he was born, through his childhood, and his extensive career.
 It showcases both the ups and downs he faced,really giving you a sense of his passion and perseverance!

 When we walked in, we instantly realized the museum was bigger than we expected!
 It’s three floors, complete with a cafe and gift shop.
 If you want to read everything in the museum, allow a whole day.
 We spent about five hours in the museum and probably could have spent more!
 You have the main exhibit, and then a second exhibit hall that holds whatever the current special exhibit is (and is an extra cost, just $5 in addition to a regular ticket).
 Now, for a walk-through of what to expect (but don’t worry, just an overview, I won’t give up too much of what’s in the museum).